 The Ultimate STEM Guide for Kids: 239 Cool Sites.
 Residential Street Speed Watch.
 STEM Education Resource Center.
 Air Command Water Rockets Home.
 Curiosity Machine.
 Curiosity Machine.
 National Science Board Releases an Interactive Online STEM Education Resource Website.
 The National Science Board (NSB) recently released an interactive STEM Education Resource Website which provides data, trends, and analysis about science, technology, engineering and mathematics (STEM) education and careers.

+The new service includes observations and findings on student proficiency, college STEM degrees, and jobs in science-related occupations.
+Based on data from the Science and Engineering Indicators, the website includes information in the form of central questions organized by education level.
 Sowing Seeds for Girls in STEM When I was in 2nd grade, my aunt asked me if I knew how to spell "engineer": E-N-G-I-N-E-E-R.

 I pursued my childhood dream and became a professional dancer, but once I realized my dancing life had an expiration date, I chose the career that was familiar all my life.
 Today I am a chemical engineer working with FirstBuild, an innovative new microfactory that fosters co-creation and getting products from mind to market in months.
-I recently had the opportunity to speak to a first grade class where I asked, "What do you want to be when you grow up?
+I recently had the opportunity to speak to a first grade class where I asked, "What do you want to be when you grow up? " "Firefighter! " "Drives trains?